AbrahamPaulJ/AutoApply/README.md

 # AutoApply

-Real time scraping of **"Quick Apply"** job listings on [seek.com.au](https://www.seek.com.au).
+Real time scraping and auto-applying to **"Quick Apply"** job listings on [seek.com.au](https://www.seek.com.au).

 ---

 ### 🚀 Features
 - Scrapes desired job listings from Seek every 2 minutes.
+- Use your desired filters for the jobs.
+Gemini API matches your details to the job listing to decide whether to complete the application.
-- Uses Gemini API to generate a custom resume and cover letter and sends them via WhatsApp Web (along with the link for the job).
+- If suitable, Gemini API generates a custom resume and cover letter and applies for the job.
-- You can then manually apply via the link (redirects to Seek mobile app).
+- The suitability and application status is sent via Telegram to the user in real time.

 ---